sindresorhus/gulp-mocha/readme.md

 const gulp = require('gulp');
 const mocha = require('gulp-mocha');

-gulp.task('default', () => {
+gulp.task('default', () =>
-	return gulp.src('test.js', {read: false})
+	gulp.src('test.js', {read: false})
-		// gulp-mocha needs filepaths so you can't have any plugins before it .pipe(mocha({reporter: 'nyan'}));
+		// gulp-mocha needs filepaths so you can't have any plugins before it .pipe(mocha({reporter: 'nyan'}))
-});
+);
 ```

-> If you are writing a watch task to run your tests as you modify your `.js` files, be aware that you might run
-into issues.
-This plugin runs your mocha tests within the same process as your watch task and state isn't reset
-between runs.
-If your tests eventually fail within the watch task but pass when run in a standalone task or with
-`mocha test`, then you need to use the [`gulp-spawn-mocha`](https://github.com/KenPowers/gulp-spawn-mocha) plugin.
+> If you are writing a watch task to run your tests as you modify your `.js` files, be aware that you might run into issues.
+This plugin runs your Mocha tests within the same process as your watch task and state isn't reset between runs.
+If your tests eventually fail within the watch task but pass when run in a standalone task or with `mocha test`, then you need to use the [`gulp-spawn-mocha`](https://github.com/KenPowers/gulp-spawn-mocha) plugin.

 ## API